-- If you are our client – We may receive personal information about you which is relevant to the services we provide to you from third party sources such as your professional advisers (for example, your investment adviser) or third party service providers who assist with our “know your client” checks.
+- If you are our client– We may receive personal information about you which is relevant to our client on-boarding and monitoring processes and the services we provide to you from third party sources such as your professional advisers (for example, your investment adviser) or third party service providers who assist with our “know your client” checks.

 How do we use your information?